bevacqua/js/README.md

 });
 ```

-Whenever a method is non-trivial, make the effort to **use a named function expression rather than an anonymous function**.
+Whenever a method is non-trivial, make the effort to **use a named function declaration rather than an anonymous function**.
 This will make it easier to pinpoint the root cause of an exception when analyzing stack traces.

 ##### Bad